geodal-CF/todo_app/README.md

 pip install -r requirements.txt
 ```

-4. Apply database migrations
+4. Apply necessary migrations

 ```
 python manage.py migrate
 ```

-5. Create a superuser to access the Django admin panel.
-(You can also create some test users through the panel)
+5. Create a superuser to access the Django admin panel (you can also create some test users through the panel)

 ```
 python manage.py createsuperuser